shivamnerwal1998/Employee_Management_System/README.md

 ![](Images_employee_management_system/1.firstPage.bmp)

-## If user clicks on Employee Operations
+# If user clicks on Employee Operations
 ![](Images_employee_management_system/2.employee_login%20page.bmp)

 ## If user enters Valid credentials , user redirected to Employee Dashboard page
 ![](Images_employee_management_system/3.employee_dashboard.bmp)

 ## If user clicks on Search Employee
-There are three ways to search an employee </br>
+There are three ways to search an Employee </br>
 1. Search by Name</br>
 2. Search by Project</br>
 3. Search by Designation </br>